pechyony/pid-controller/README.md

-       Kp - P parameter of PID controller of steering angle Ki - I parameter of PID controller of steering angle Kd - D parameter of PID controller of steering angle s_Kp - P parameter of PID controller of throttle s_Ki - I parameter of PID controller of throttle s_Kd - D parameter of PID controller of throttle
+       Kp - P parameter of PID controller of steering angle Ki - I parameter of PID controller of steering angle Kd - D parameter of PID controller of steering angle s_Kp - P parameter of PID controller of speed s_Ki - I parameter of PID controller of speed s_Kd - D parameter of PID controller of speed

 3. Tuning the parameters of PID controllers: